We See Projects From Start to Finish

 As a sales representative for CSS, Daniel Boykin enjoys working with clients and internal teams to see a sign project through from start to finish.
 “Beginning with a great idea, creating a quality sign and ending with a happy customer – that’s what makes my job great,” he says.
 “We are very serious about the responsibility of creating the perfect sign for each customer, because a sign is a business’s first impression.”
 Affable and hardworking, Daniel is committed to building relationships with clients that grow through the life of the client’s business.
 He enjoys working with mid-size regional clients as well as companies with a national footprint.
 When he is not working, Daniel enjoys playing softball, fishing, hunting and being with friends.

-A former competitive archer, Rachel White keeps things on target at Capital Sign Solutions by working as the executive assistant for owner and founder Patrick Mills.
+A former competitive archer, Rachel White keeps things on target at Capital Sign Solutions by working as the executive assistant to founder and CEO Patrick Mills.
 “She is great at thinking a step ahead and anticipating challenges before they arise,” says Patrick.
 Addicted to sticky notes and to-do lists, Rachel’s organizational skills along with her outgoing personality make her good at her job.
 “I really enjoy working alongside Patrick, and there is always something new to learn in the sign business,” Rachel says.
 “It’s rewarding and important work because signs provide the first impression of the company.”
 Rachel joined Capital Sign solutions after working in digital marketing and advertising, and she has a 2016 Telly Award for video production to her credit.
 When Rachel is not keeping things organized at the office, she enjoys going to the beach, reading and cheering for the UNC Tar Heels.

 Project manager Hunter Ekin works within the operations department to deliver flawless sign installations for clients.
 With a degree in agribusiness from N.C.
 State University, Hunter has done everything from farm work to engineering, but says he has found the right fit in the sign business.
 “Signs are so important because they are how a business makes a first impression,” he says.
 “I also love being out in the field, and I enjoy the variety of the work that Capital Sign Solutions offers.
 Every job we do is custom, therefore every project is different.”
 Co-workers describe Hunter as a team player with a strong work ethic.
 He gives a lot of credit to the team atmosphere at Capital Sign Solutions.
 “In this industry, it takes a group effort to accomplish a common goal and great management to point us in the right direction,” he says.
 “We have all of that at Capital Sign Solutions.”
 When Hunter is not working, he loves hunting, working on his home, and spending time with friends and his Lab-Golden mix, Wheeler.